-For the first four problems, utilize the continuous time torsional system models available from the class website.
+For the first four problems, utilize the continuous time torsional system models available from the class website (the same models as we used for homework 7).

 1a) Copy your program DT\sv1\observer\driver.m to DT\sv1\min\obs\driver.m You will need to modify the part of the code that determines the observer gains, and you will have to have the program call the simulation DT\sv1\min\observer.mdl.
 Copy the Simulink file DT\sv1\observer.mdl to DT\sv1\min\observer.mdl.
 Modify this new file to implement state variable feedback using a minimum order observer to estimate the states for a one degree of freedom system.
 In addition, you will need to modify your code so that you can utilize different sampling rates.